StackExchange/StackExchange.Metrics/README.md

 All of the available options are documented in the [BosunOptions class](https://github.com/bretcope/BosunReporter.NET/blob/master/BosunReporter/BosunOptions.cs).

+### Metric Types

+Bosun supports two high-level metric types.

+1. __[Counters](#counters)__ These are for _counting_ things.
+The most common use case is to increment a counter by 1 each time an event occurs.
+Bosun/OpenTSDB normalizes this data and is able to show you a rate (events per second) in the graphing interface.
+2. __Gauges__ describe a measurement at a point in time.
+A good example would be measuring how much RAM is being consumed by a process.
+BosunReporter.NET provides several different types of gauges in order to support different programmatic use cases, but Bosun itself does not differentiate between these types.
+    * [Snapshot](#snapshot-gauges) You provide a callback which will be called at every reporting interval.
+The value that the callback returns is reported.
+    * [Event](#event-gauges) Every data point is sent to Bosun.
+Good for low-volume events.
+    * [Aggregate](#aggregate-gauges) Pre-aggregates data points (min, max, avg, median, etc) before sending them to Bosun.
+These are good for recording high-volume events.
+    * [Sampling](#sampling-gauges) Record as often as you want, but only the last value recorded before the reporting interval is sent to Bosun (it _samples_ the current value).

 ### Counters

-There are two types of metrics: gauges and counters.
 Let's start by creating a counter called `my_counter` with only the default tags.

 ```csharp
 var counter = collector.GetMetric<BosunCounter>("my_counter");